This blog post is all about data coding, and will give you our top 3 tips on how best to code your data.

-Here we deal with the classification of data, and I’m going to give you my Top 3 Tips.
+Here we deal with coding data, also known as data classification, and I’m going to give you my Top 3 Tips.

 OK, so we learnt how to collect, record and store our data (in Excel) and we set up a way of working that allows us to follow the trail of data from the beginning to the end and, more importantly, from end to beginning so that we can identify and rectify mistakes.